Aguas Calientes Cuzco And The Sacred Valley, Peru Travel Guide

 Beyond the main attractions, some less-visited spots deliver unique experiences.

-While Aguas Calientes itself is a well-established destination, exploring the entire extent of the Sacred Valley (including sites like Pisac, Moray, Maras, and Ollantaytambo) beyond the common tourist stops can lead to more local insights and less crowded experiences.
+While Aguas Calientes is itself a well-established destination, exploring the entire extent of the Sacred Valley (including sites like Pisac, Moray, Maras, and Ollantaytambo) beyond the common tourist stops can lead to more local insights and less crowded experiences.

 Maximize your scenic shots with these pointers.

-Get the true feel of Aguas Calientes and its surroundings.
+Get the real feel of The Town at the base of machu picchu and its surroundings.

 These adjacent peaks offer challenging climbs with unique panoramic views of the citadel.
 Separate permits are necessary.